Peak Tram Bridges

 Peak Tram Bridge over Kennedy Road [1888- ]

-When Kennedy Road was widened in 1958, the bridge was rebuilt.
+When Kennedy Road was widened in 1958, the bridge had to be rebuilt.
+The work was completed on 17 March 1959.

 Next bridge uphill is the MacDonnell Road bridge over Peak Tram [c.1891- ]